stoneman2/LethalProgression/README.md

 - This mod does not work with Lethal Experience.
 Uninstall it or this will not function.

 ## Credits:
-- sadamazon for the updated logo!
+- Dat1Mew for the updated logo!
 - daisuu.__ for bug-testing!

 # Installation